 I’ve tasted quite a few flavors of Endangered Species chocolate over the years; the latest was Lemon Poppyseed.

 (Choosing which Endangered Species flavor to try next always takes me forever.
 But with flavors like Dark Chocolate with Cherries, Expresso, and Cranberries & Almonds, you can hardly blame me.
-Or if I’m picking based on the animal pictures on the chocolate wrapper, it is equally hard to choose between sea turtles and Artic foxes and sea otters.
+Or if I’m picking based on the animal pictures on the chocolate wrapper, it is equally hard to choose between sea turtles and sea otters.

 Then again, this comes from someone who hasn’t quite decided on her favorite animal.
 (It’s dogs.
 No. Wait.
 Dolphins.
 Then again, hedgehogs are insanely cute.
 I also think tapirs are adorable.)
 What’s that you say?
 This isn’t “The Animal Website”?
 You came here for chocolate?
 Ok, ok…